insure logo

 Real-life examples of common home insurance exclusions

-Since policies can differ by state and insurance company, the only way to know what your exclusions are is to read your policy.
+Since policies can differ by state and insurance company, the only way to know your exclusions is to read your policy.
 If you come across something you don’t understand, ask your agent or insurance company about it.
 Here are some scenarios related to home insurance exclusions.

 My home needs a building code upgrade